buddh4/lyvely/packages/applications/docs/docs/guide/intro.md

 # User Guide

 Welcome to the Lyvely user guide!
-In this guide we will explore different features and discover common use-cases of the platform.
+In this guide we will explore different features and discover common use cases of the platform.

 Lyvely is a versatile self-management and collaboration platform suitable for both individual and team usage and aims for